RakeshPerani/NYC-Guide/README.md

     - Django
 - Usage
     - Create and Run Virtual Environment
-    - Install Django and Create 'requirements.txt' file
+    - Install dependencies from 'requirements.txt' file  and Django
     - Run the New York City Guide website in the virtual environment
 - Bonus Features
     - Implementation of cards to link activty and venue